-AIG Life had a successful year in 2020, writing £147.0m of new business premiums (a 5% increase on 2019).
-The Company's UK GAAP pre-tax profits were £9.1m, including £4.7m of investment income.
-AIG Life continues to apply industry leading measures to enhance its capital deployment and finished the year with a capital ratio of 161%.
+AIG Life had a successful year in 2021, writing £145.9m of new business premiums (a 1% decrease on 2020).
+The Company's UK GAAP pre-tax profits were £1.7m, including £2.7m of investment income.
+AIG Life continues to apply industry leading measures to enhance its capital deployment and finished the year with a capital ratio of 170%.